Skip to main content

 Mobile & Endpoint Security

-To achieve CMMC Level 2 compliance without policy overlaps and conflicts common with built-in "Security Baselines," we use the Open Intune Baseline (OIB) as a robust, granular configuration starting point.
-We then modify this baseline for Microsoft 365 GCC High and NIST SP 800-171.
+To achieve a defensible, conflict-free Intune configuration we use the Open Intune Baseline (OIB) as a robust, granular configuration starting point.
+We then tailor this baseline for the target environment and applicable compliance controls.

-This hybrid approach satisfies all requirements for a baseline Intune deployment while ensuring defensibility for C3PAO assessments and operational stability.
+This approach satisfies requirements for a baseline Intune deployment while ensuring long-term operational stability and auditability.

 Architectural Decision